 As part of the undergraduate application for admission, each applicant is required to submit one essay (minimum 250 words, maximum 650 words) from the list of prompts.
 The essay may be considered as a positive factor to enhance admissibility, as well as for scholarship consideration.

-Transfer applicants with less than 28 semester credits must have their official transcript(s) sent directly to from any high schools they attended to MSU.
+Transfer applicants with less than 24 semester credits must also have their official high school transcript(s) sent directly to from any high schools they attended to MSU.
 These can be sent through online services or by U.S. mail.

 Dates and deadlines